raziehyria/Maze-Solving-Robot/README.md

 ## Robot Logic
 Every time the image process algorithm returns the available actions, the maze algorithm will determine which action the robot should take.
 Actions are added to the path and at the same time, a value will be serialized and sent to the Arduino using the COM port.
 There are 5 values that are sent over the COM port to trigger the robot's movement function.
 The message sent over the port is parsed to an int and a switch statement is used to choose which action to trigger.
-COM port values:
+*COM port values:
-1. ‘0’: Triggers a stop action
+..* ‘0’: Triggers a stop action
-2. ‘1’: Triggers a left action
+..*.
+‘1’: Triggers a left action
-3. ‘2’: Triggers a right action
+..* ‘2’: Triggers a right action
-4. ‘3’: Triggers a turnaround action
+..* ‘3’: Triggers a turnaround action
-5. ‘4’: Triggers a straight action
+..* ‘4’: Triggers a straight action